renatorobotica12-tech/WRO-2026-Grises-Jr--Mx-Future-engineers-/README.md

 **Control Objective:**

-- Minimize the horizontal deviation between the detected object and the center of the image.
+Minimize the horizontal deviation between the detected object and the center of the image.

-error= xcenter - xobject
+error = x_center - x_object
  -The error represents the horizontal distance between the detected object and the center of the image.

 | Parameters | Value |